Quantum Counterfeit Coins

 Quantum Approach

-In 2010, Iwama, Nishimura, Raymond, and Teruyama showed something remarkable: a quantum algorithm can find the counterfeit coin in O(1)O(1) weighings - independent of the number of coins.
+In 2012, Iwama, Nishimura, Raymond, and Teruyama showed that a quantum algorithm can find the counterfeit coin in O(1)O(1) weighings - independent of the number of coins.

 For 16 coins or 16 billion coins, you need just one quantum query to the balance.
 Classical binary search requires O(logN)O(\log N) queries; the quantum algorithm needs O(1)O(1).

-It turns out the counterfeit coin problem can be reformulated as an instance of the Bernstein-Vazirani problem, which quantum computers solve in a single query.
+The counterfeit coin problem reduces to the Bernstein-Vazirani problem, which quantum computers solve in a single query.

 The Bernstein-Vazirani Algorithm